lob/lob-go/docs/BuckslipsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTemplatesListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiBuckslipsListRequest struct via the builder pattern

 Name | Type | Description  | Notes